 2. Use believable, succinct dialogue.

-Start dialogue on a new line for each speaker.
+Remember to start dialogue on a new line for each speaker.
 Punctuate your dialogue correctly.
 More dialogue tips.

 3. Create a credible plot.